Louisville Bankruptcy Attorney

 Wedding Rings, Jewelry, Furs $1,875.00 11 USC § 522(d)(4)

-Automobiles $4,450 per person on the title of an auto $4,450.00 11 USC § 522(d)(2)
+Automobiles $4,450 per person on the title of an auto but you only get one motor vehicle to use this on $4,450.00 11 USC § 522(d)(2)

-Wearing Apparel The household goods exemption is $14,875 which includes your furniture, clothes and household items.
+Wearing Apparel The household goods exemption is $14,875, which includes your furniture, clothes, and household items.
 The total of the items must be less than 14,875.00.
-Use the trade in or liquidation value. $14,875.00 11 USC § 522(d)(3)
+Use the trade-in or liquidation value. $14,875.00 11 USC § 522(d)(3)

 Crops: Growing or Harvested part of your household goods exemption $14,875.00 11 USC § 522(d)(3)

-Wildcard Exemption This is a separate exemption and not 1/2 of the unused home real estate exemption $1,475.00 11 USC § 522(d)(5)
+Additional Wildcard Exemption this is a separate exemption and not 1/2 of the unused home real estate exemption $1,475.00 11 USC § 522(d)(5)

 Tools of Trade Tools used to make a living $2,800.00 11 USC § 522(d)(6)